 Unfortunately, however, creditors viewed the 1841 law as providing few payments to creditors and discharging too much debt for too many debtors.
 Accordingly, the 1841 law was repealed in 1843.

 After another financial panic and the U.S. Civil War, Congress decided to try again and passed The Bankruptcy Act of 1867.
 The 1867 Act was very detailed and covered a variety of situations.
 This law was the first to allow involuntary bankruptcies for any individual, not just merchants.
 The United States District Courts were required to appoint a "register in bankruptcy" in the performance of duties relating to bankruptcies.
 The registers were essentially the earliest bankruptcy judges.

 Reform of 1978

-After several amendments of the 1898 law, Congress passed the Bankruptcy Reform Act of 1978.
+After several amendments to the 1898 law, Congress passed the Bankruptcy Reform Act of 1978.
 This law made comprehensive and sweeping changes to the bankruptcy system.
 This law brought into effect what is known as the "Bankruptcy Code."
 This law made a variety of changes, including drastically increasing the scope of the power of bankruptcy judges.

 The Bankruptcy Reform Act of 1978 was again altered with passage of the Bankruptcy Abuse Prevention and Consumer Protection Act of 2005, BAPCPA was the result of years of study on how best to reform the bankruptcy system and introduced the Means Test for determining which individual debtors can qualify for Chapter 7 and which have to file a Chapter 13 case to obtain any relief.
 BAPCPA also introduced mandatory credit counseling and mandatory debtor education courses for individual filers.